Strypper/mauisland/README.md

 1. Click right MAUIsland in Solution Explorer
 2. Select Add -> New Item -> only JSON File
 3. Set Name: appsettings.Development.json
+4. Click Add and copy the format below (You can leave the key value empty if you don't have the syncfusion key, but this will lead to a crash if you try to view syncfusion controls)
-4. Click Add and this file will not contain any private key Add the json settings from the issue:
+Add the json settings from the issue:
 ```json
 {